-The pullout load will vary depending on the clip type and are speci ed on each product sheet.
-They are generally a minimum 5kg for typical standard range clips and 10kg for heavy duty clips.
+The pullout load will vary depending on the clip type and are specified on each product sheet.
+The loads range between 2kg for minimum load clips, 5kg for standard loading and 10-18kg for heavy duty clips.

 The shock load is less and can be as low as 2kg, depending on the type of shock load.
 Clips never load simultaneously on a panel, so if a panel has 10 clips it does not mean the force required to remove the panel (or the force the panel will take) is 10x5kg.